newnativeabq/flask_ml_general/README.md

 The root route path is a landing page for API usage instructions.
 Apparently this is a thing and should prbably be built out.

-### Logs in the Instance Folder

-You really need to manually create the instance folder to get logs in development.
-By default, logs are saved to instance/logs/debug.log for safety reasons (don't accidentally want to push sensitive information).
-Override the log save path in config.
-Note that in heroku, those writes will not persist and you'll need to log to an external service (not currently supported) in production.

 ### Logging

 Logging is enabled by default at the INFO level.
 Logs are written to instance/logs/debug.log.
 You can configure this or write to external source, console by modifying basic config.